gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 to be added as extra causes.

-This specification describes some of the causes whilst the Protection Engine Specification MAY add further Causes related to the related Protection Engine.
+This specification describes some of the causes whilst the key establishment specification MAY add further causes.

 When detecting an error, SCTP will send an ABORT chunk containing the relevant Error Type and Causes.